mattermost/docs/source/administration/config-settings.rst

 SQL Query Timeout
 ^^^^^^^^^^^^^^^^^
 The number of seconds to wait for a response from the database after opening a connection and sending the query.
 Errors that you see in the UI or in the logs as a result of a query timeout can vary depending on the type of query.
-This setting has no effect on PostgreSQL databases.

 +-------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"QueryTimeout": 30`` with whole number input, in the *SqlSettings* section. |